magptr/EasyCookEditor/README.md

 6. Open the Plugins window and ensure EasyCook is enabled.
 7. After enabling, you can access the plugin from the EasyCook tab in the editor.

-You can build it yourself using the source if you want to make further modifications, I will not make a guide on how to build, all source included builds perfectly fine.
+This plugin is prebuilt for Unreal Engine 4.27 only.
+If you’d like to modify it or use it with a different engine version, you can build it yourself from the included source code.
+I won’t be providing a build guide, as the included source compiles successfully without issues.

 ## How to use
 ### Open the EasyCook Tab